Concordium/concordium-web3id/services/web3id-verifier/README.md

   which the prometheus server is to be started.
 The `/metrics` endpoint is exposed that contains information about the number and duration of requests.

-For example, to run the indexer with a node connection to testnet:
+For example, to run the binary with a node connection to testnet:

 ```console
 cargo run --bin web3id-verifier -- --node https://grpc.testnet.concordium.com:20000